PatricioAspero1/Patricio-Aspero-Portfolio/projects/Homelab-Visualization/README.md

 **Status:** Active Development

-The visualization is currently functional and continues to evolve as I integrate additional infrastructure data and improve how systems and relationships are represented.
+The visualization is functional and currently integrated with my homelab.

-The screenshot above shows a working development version of my deployment.
-Future iterations will continue improving automatic discovery, topology accuracy, monitoring integration, and visual organization.
+Additional discovery, monitoring, topology, and automation integrations are still being developed.

 ---